sattarik/RRCGAN_Molecules_Ehl/README.md

 # System Requirements
 ## Hardware requirements
 `RRCGAN` requires only a standard computer with GPU and enough RAM.
+The allocated ram of the GPU is also critical in running the code to keep the large matrices used in the training process.
+A GPU unit with 12GB of ram is suggested.

 ## Software requirements
 ### Python Dependencies